What Is the Difference Between Mental Health and Emotional Health

 For example:

-• Feeling anxious (mental health) can cause irritability or sadness (emotional health).
+• Being anxious (mental health) can make you angry or sad (emotional health).

 Real-Life Examples of the Connection

-• Someone with strong emotional resilience (like the ability to manage stress or setbacks) may be better equipped to handle mentally challenging situations.
+• People who are emotionally strong (like those who can handle stress or setbacks) may be better able to deal with mentally difficult situations.

 When One Impacts the Other